David Warner (cricketer): Domestic career

-Warner playing for New South Wales in 2008.
+Warner playing for New South Wales in 2011.

 On 29 November 2008, Warner hit his first domestic One Day century for New South Wales with a score of 165* against Tasmania at Hurstville Oval in Sydney.
 This innings got him the record of the highest one day score by a Blues player.
 In the reverse fixture at Hobart, he backed it up with a 54-ball 97 to narrowly miss the record for the fastest ever century in Australian domestic cricket.

 Warner made his first-class debut playing for New South Wales against Western Australia in the final match of the 2008–09 Sheffield Shield season at the Sydney Cricket Ground on 5–8 March 2009.
 Batting only once and coming in at number six in the batting order, Warner scored 42 runs off 48 deliveries.

 While playing for New South Wales, Warner broke the record for the highest Australian one-day domestic score.
 His score of 197 came off just 141 balls and included 20 fours and 10 sixes, surpassing Jimmy Maher's previous record of 187.

 Big Bash League

 In 2009, Warner set a new record for the fastest half-century scored in the Australian domestic Twenty20 cricket, completing his 50 in 18 balls against Tasmania.
 In the first season of the newly revamped Big Bash League, Warner was named as captain for the Sydney Thunder and scored 102 not out from 51 balls in his first match for the team.
 Warner played for Sydney Sixers in 2012–13 season.

-Warner has returned to the BBL following his retirement from international cricket and is once again the captain of the Sydney Thunder.
-He scored the second most runs in the BBL14.
+Warner returned to the BBL in 2022 with the Sydney Thunder.
+He was named captain of the Thunder in November 2024.
+He was named in the Team of the Tournament for BBL14 after scoring 346 runs.